 "I will believe in the banner's magic power," said Svein, "only when you have fought three battles against your nephew King Magnus and won all three of them."
 Harald retorted angrily, "I am well aware of my kinship with Magnus without needing you to remind me of it..."

 At the very beginning of Harry Potter and the Philosopher's Stone, Dumbledore and McGonagall have a discussion about things each one of them knows in detail.
 Of special mention are the specifics of the war they have just been fighting, the introduction of the villain's name, which has a vague justification, and telling Dumbledore he's noble, just to establish him as a good guy in the books.
 Also, they refer to each other by last names, while they are on first-name terms in later books and have known each other for decades.

-The scene with Dumbledore and McGonagall differs from most uses of As You Know in two ways: first of all, it's mostly gratuitous, in that most details in that scene relevant to that book are also covered later, being told to Harry directly; and second, it also refers to a lot of things that aren't apparent until later books, like Sirius Black.
+The scene with Dumbledore and McGonagall is mostly gratuitous, in that most relevant details in that scene are also covered later, being told to Harry directly; and it refers to a lot of things that aren't apparent until later books, like Sirius Black.

 Susanna Clark's Jonathan Strange & Mr Norrell has an unending supply of footnotes stuffed with as-you-know facts about the world of British magic, as well as strange anecdotes, discussions of magical theories and other "as you might already know but may well find interesting" divergences from the main story.

 Dune is as appallingly loaded with As You Know as any book ever written.
 The chapter where the villain first appears consists entirely of As You Know dialogue, complete with having the villain introduce himself to his chief henchman: "Is it not a magnificent thing that I, the Baron Vladimir Harkonnen, do?"

 "The Spice must flow!"
 (Usually accompanied by a summary of its multipurpose nature.)